 The reason I suspect is all those

-expectations the twosome have spoken of so often... well, now it's
+expectations the twosome have spoken of so often... well, now it is

-"Put up or shut up" and suddenly there's a lot at stake.
+"Put up or shut up" and suddenly there is a lot at stake.

 resistance to fear, mastery of fear -- not absence of fear.
 Mark

-It's easy to be brave when you don't have to prove
+It's easy to be brave when you do not have to prove

 anything.
 But dropping the lines and actually leaving?

-That's a problem.
-And it can be a huge issue though neither
+That can be a problem.
+It can be a huge issue though neither

 *ALL certainly does include me.
 I worry too.
-It's
+It

 the nature of the beast, especially as a soloist.
 The fun